Moving Students From Consumers To Creators To Contributors

 Stephen Ritz has seized the opportunity to do just that where his students are transforming the food desert of the Bronx with the Green Bronx Machine.
 Watch the video to the right and you’ll feel his passion but you’ll also notice the blurring of the lines between school and the so-called “real-world” because his student’s creations are contributing to their neighborhood AND they are learning through the process.

-Disconnecting our classrooms from the world outside of them is a missed opportunity that benefits both the school and student as well as the communities in which they live and serve.
+Disconnecting our classrooms from the world outside of them is a missed opportunity that benefits both the school and student and the communities in which they live and serve.

-Another great example of student’s contributing to their community is the work being done by the Leadership High School Network in Albuquerque, New Mexico.
+Another great example of students contributing to their community is the work being done by the Leadership High School Network in Albuquerque, New Mexico.
 Years ago I had the chance to visit ACE Leadership High School and see first hand as students used their learning in the areas of architecture, construction, and engineering (ACE) to build and design for real clients in their area.
-After a successful launch of that school they have since added Tech Leadership and Health Leadership schools in a similar model.
+After successfully launching that school they have since added Tech Leadership and Health Leadership schools in a similar model.

 There’s no doubt that rigid curriculum and tight adherence to standards and timelines are a friction point for more authentic and organic learning but it doesn’t have to be this way.
 Shifting our teaching and learning to focus on learning that is relevant to students doesn’t mean we can’t teach standards.
 Instead we’re looking for a shift in how they are incorporated into the learning.

-There are more examples of moving students to be found, usually through Project-Based Learning, as this shift gains momentum but not nearly enough.
+There are more examples of moving students to be found, usually through project-based learning, as this shift gains momentum but is not nearly enough.
 As Tim mentions in his TEDx talk it’s time to think differently about instructional design in a way that focuses the learning students participating and contributing instead of doing work to show that “adults are getting it right.”